yangxvlin/Roo-compiler/README.md

 - array type definition consists of (in the given order):
   - 1. the keyword array,
   - 2. a (positive) integer literal enclosed in square brackets,
-  - 3. a type name which is either an identier (a type alias) or one of boolean and integer,
+  - 3. a type name which is either an identifier (a type alias) or one of boolean and integer,
-  - 4. an identier (giving a name to the array type), and
+  - 4. an identifier (giving a name to the array type), and
   - 5. a semicolon.
   - ```
     array[10] integer tax;